 Pests and the Rest

 Spuds can have a fair range of issues, most of which can be avoided with good planning.
 Free-draining soil will prevent soggy spuds, whilst good crop rotation will see nematodes and other nasties avoided.
-Checking the soil pH and avoiding alkaline soils will see-off potato scab, and a bit of seaweed tea at planting and flowering time will do wonders.
+Checking the soil pH and avoiding alkaline soils will prevent potato scab, and a bit of seaweed tea at planting and flowering time will do wonders.
 For the best start in life, buy certified disease-free seed spuds when available, and, for the love of the Garden Gods, don’t overwater!!

 Polystyrene fruit containers with the bottoms removed make top notch potato patches, but they can look pretty ordinary.
 Why not get the kids (or grandkids, or big kids at heart) to wow you with their creative flair and paint them?
 This can create a unique, functional, funky and full-on sustainable potato patch that costs very little and is perfect for the job.
 I reckon three is the magic number here, with the layers added as your spuds grow up.